 While Elton John publicly declined to perform at Donald Trump’s inauguration, Garth Brooks, says he’s open to it, and is reportedly in talks to sing at the January 2017 ceremony.

-TMZ caught up with the country star at a tree lighting ceremony in Washington, D.C. on Thursday where the singer didn’t gawk at the idea.
+TMZ had previously caught up with Brooks at a tree lighting ceremony in Washington, D.C., where the country superstar said he wouldn’t say no to performing at the inauguration.

 When asked if he would entertain an offer to perform at the event on Jan.
 20, the 54-year-old star remained open to the idea.
 “It’s always about serving, you know… it’s what you do,” he said after admitting that Trump’s team has yet to ask him.

 Motley Crue frontman Vince Neil was rumoured to be confirmed for the political event, however, the invitation was later rescinded.
 “I guess there’s more politics in bands playing than I really thought there was.
 I don’t know who’s playing Trump’s party, but God bless them,” Neil told TMZ.